chaseruskin/orbit/README.md

 ## Flexibility in use

 Since Orbit focuses on efficiently managing the HDL source code and minimizing its associated technical debt, users have the power to add their own execution targets to the build process.
-This is accomplished by Orbit performing the planning of a build process to generate a single file, called a blueprint, that lists the topologically-sorted order of source files.
+This is achieved through a two-stage build sequenece, where first Orbit plans the build by generating a single file, called a blueprint, that lists the topologically-sorted order of necessary source files.
 After planning the build, Orbit invokes the user's target to perform the execution process on the list of source files.

 For a project with the following design hierarchy:
 ```